redhat-developer/vscode-openshift-tools/README.md

    * `Delete` - Delete a URL from a Component.
    * `Open URL` - Open the specific URL in Browser.
-   * `Describe` - Describe the given URL for the component in terminal window.
+   * `Describe` - Describe the given URL for the Component in terminal window.

 ##### Commands for a Storage